rafalschmidt97/github-statistics-net/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-1. In Bitbucket, send a pull request to `github-statistics-api:master`.
+1. In Bitbucket, send a pull request to `github-statistics-net:master`.

 * If someone suggest changes then: